stickies-v/py-bitcoinkernel/README.md

 `multiprocessing`.
 See [doc/concurrency.md](./doc/concurrency.md) for more information.

+## Testing

+See the [Developer Notes](./doc/developer-notes.md#testing) for more information on running the test suite.

 ## Limitations

 - `Bitcoin Core` requires exclusive access to its data directory.
 If you